Le Défenseur du Temps: History

 The clock was partially installed in September 1979.
 It was formally dedicated on 8 October 1979 by the Mayor of Paris, Jacques Chirac.

 The clock underwent restoration in 1995.
 The master clock's quartz crystal was replaced by a radio clock, and the tape recorders were replaced by a compact disc player.
-Without funding for maintenance, the clock has been stopped since July 1, 2003.
+Without funding for maintenance, the clock was stopped in July 1, 2003.

-In February 2022, the clock was taken down and the restoration of the clock has begun to take place.
-The Defenseur Du Temps should be fixed and reinstalled by March 2023.
+Under the direction of artist Cyprien Gaillard, the clock was taken down in February 2022 and renovated by the company Prêtre et Fils.
+In September 2022, it was installed at the Fondation Lafayette Anticipations as a part of Gaillard's two-site exhibition Humpty/Dumpty.
+Since the end of the exhibition in January 2023, Le Défenseur du Temps has returned to its original location and its initial settings as imagined by Jacques Monestier.
+It was reinstalled and restarted on February 6, 2023.